upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

     All in all though, it's up to you how you format your IDs.

+!!! tip

+    Once a CYOA is publically released for the first time, it is recommended that you do NOT change the IDs of your Rows and Choices.

+    This is for backwards-compatibility reasons; if you updated the CYOA with cool new features, and a player wanted to import their old build, they would not be able to.

+    If you really *must*, you should probably indicate that to your audience, just so that they're aware.

 ## Requirements
 Requirements are conditions that Rows and Addons must fulfil before they're shown and Objects must fulfil before they can be selected.